 This formal service includes incense, bells, plainsong and the ceremonies of an Anglican high church service.

 Compline, 5 pm (October-May; not held first Sundays of the month – May 18 is the final Compline of the season)

-This short evening service (about 30 minutes) is one of psalms and hymns that date back to the first six centuries of Christianity.
+This short evening service (about 30 minutes) is one of psalms and hymns that dates back to the Middle Ages.
 There is no sermon; candles are lit and the Cathedral is darkened.
-It’s simply a time for meditation while listening to simple plainsong and choral music.
+It’s simply an opportunity for quiet prayer and inward reflection listening to simple plainsong and choral music.

 Choral Evensong, 6 pm (October-May)